ZTF SN Ia DR2: Overview: Data release papers

 This data release contains 3628 spectroscopically confirmed SNe~Ia.
 In this Letter, we present a high-level overview of these data, but readers are referred to the 20 companion papers (Table~\ref{tab:dr2papers}) for more in-depth information on the sample, as well as analyses covering sample calibration, SN Ia physics, and cosmological applications.
 In this section, we summarize the topics covered in these DR2 papers.

-Data acquisition and processing (light-curve extraction, SALT2 fitting, host matching, redshifts, etc.) are presented in \num{Smith et al.}, while \num{Lacroix et al.} review the accuracy of the DR2 photometry and ongoing work to unlock cosmology-ready calibrations.
-An overview of the DR2 SN~Ia spectra can be found in \num{Johansson et al.}
+Data acquisition and processing (light curve extraction, SALT2 fitting, host matching, redshifts, etc.) are presented in Smith et al. in prep., while Lacroix et al. in prep. review the accuracy of the DR2 photometry and ongoing work to unlock cosmology-ready calibrations.
+An overview of the DR2 SN~Ia spectra can be found in Johansson et al. in prep.

-The accuracy of the light-curve modeling is reviewed in \num{\cite{dr2rigault2024}}.
-Additional investigation of light-curve modeling is presented in \num{Kenworthy et al.}, where we introduce the possibility of an extra stretch-like light curve parameter that may absorb a significant part of the usual phase-independent color term.
+The accuracy of the light curve modeling is reviewed in \cite{dr2rigault}.
+An additional investigation of light curve modeling is presented in \cite{dr2kenworthy}, in which we introduce the possibility of an extra stretch-like light curve parameter that may absorb a significant part of the usual phase-independent color term.

-Simulation from \num{Amenouche et al.} and data distributions presented in \num{Smith et al.} and in this overview show that our normal SNe~Ia dataset is free from non-random selections at $z<0.06$.
-Based on this volume-limited sample, \num{\cite{dr2ginolin2024a}} analyse the SN~Ia standardization process and demonstrates the non-linearity of the “bright-slower” relation, while highlighting the most significant environmental magnitude offset to date.
-The origin of this offset and the color standardization are further discussed in \num{\cite{dr2ginolin2024b}} and compared with other higher-redshift samples in \num{\cite{dr2popovic2024}}.
-The SN~Ia standardization is studied through siblings in \num{\cite{dr2dhawan2024}}.
+The simulation from \cite{dr2amenouche} and data distributions presented in Smith et al. in prep. and in this overview show that our normal SNe~Ia dataset is free from nonrandom selections at $z<0.06$.
+Based on this volume-limited sample, \cite{dr2ginolina} have analysed the SN~Ia standardization process and demonstrated the nonlinearity of the “bright-slower” relation, while highlighting the most significant environmental magnitude offset to date.
+The origin of this offset and the color standardization are further discussed in \cite{dr2ginolinb} and compared with other higher-redshift samples in \cite{dr2popovic}.
+The SN~Ia standardization is studied through siblings in \cite{dr2dhawan}.

-Given our large sample statistics, we compare of the SN~Ia properties as a function of their cosmic web origin. \num{\cite{dr2ruppin2024}} study how SNe~Ia vary as a function of their cluster association, notably since cluster galaxies are less star-forming than their field counterparts. \num{\cite{dr2aubert2024}} generalize this study when comparing SN~Ia properties as a function of their cosmic density field.
-The actual impact of peculiar motion caused by the velocity field in the derivation of cosmological parameters is discussed in \num{\cite{dr2carreres2024}}.
+Given our large sample statistics, we compared the SN~Ia properties as a function of their cosmic web origin. \cite{dr2ruppin} study how SNe~Ia vary as a function of their cluster association, notably since cluster galaxies are less star-forming than their field counterparts. \cite{dr2aubert} generalize this study when comparing SN~Ia properties as a function of their cosmic density field.
+The actual impact of peculiar motion caused by the velocity field in the derivation of cosmological parameters is discussed in \cite{dr2carreres}.